Spectral analysis of large dimensional Chatterjee's rank correlation matrix: Abstract

 \section{Abstract}

-This paper studies the spectral behavior of large dimensional Chatterjee’s rank correlation matrix when observations are independent draws from a high-dimensional random vector with independent continuous components.
-We show that the empirical spectral distribution of its symmetrized version converges to the semicircle law, and thus providing the first example of a large correlation matrix deviating from the Marchenko-Pastur law that governs those of Pearson, Kendall, and Spearman.
-We further establish central limit theorems for linear spectral statistics, which in turn enable the development of Chatterjee's rank correlation-based tests of complete independence among the components.
+This paper studies the spectral behavior of large dimensional Chatterjee's rank correlation matrix when observations are independent draws from a high-dimensional random vector with independent continuous components.
+Limits for the empirical spectral distributions of its two symmetrized versions are established in the proportional high-dimensional regime, one of them being the semicircle law, thereby giving a first example of a correlation matrix with a non-Marchenko--Pastur spectral limit, in contrast to the Pearson, Kendall, and Spearman cases.
+We further establish central limit theorems for linear spectral statistics of the symmetrized matrices.
+As an important application of this theory, we develop Chatterjee's rank correlation-based tests for the complete independence among the components.

 {\bf MSC2020 Classification}: Primary 62H15; secondary 60B20,62H10.